obophenotype/upheno/docs/reference/core-concepts.md

 #### The nuissance of "implicit comparators"

+!!! danger

     Comparators are the most confusing aspects of phenotypic change.
+Read on.

 The first question someone has to ask when they see a concept describing is change like `increased blood lysine levels` is "compared to what?".
 Depending on biological context, the assumed comparators vary widely.
 For example, in clinical phenotyping, it is mostly assumed that